nrjdalal/smart-registry/README.md

 A zero-configuration, [open in v0](https://ui.shadcn.com/docs/registry/open-in-v0) / [shadcn add](https://ui.shadcn.com/docs/cli#add) compatible registry builder.

+> The best configuration is no configuration.
+In a UI/UX project, the focus should be on developing building blocks, components, and pages, rather than spending time configuring the registry.

-## What does zero-configuration mean?
+## What is Zero-Configuration?

-Zero-configuration means you don't need to manually create a `registry.json` file.
-Simply run `smart-registry`, and it will automatically detect and generate the necessary `registry.json` and `r/<registry-item>.json` entries for your project.
+You can remove properties such as `registry dependencies`, `dependencies`, and `files` from your items in `registry.json`, or delete the entire `registry.json` file if not required.

+Manual maintenance of `registry.json` files can lead to errors due to missing dependencies or files. `Smart Registry` mitigates these risks by automating the detection and generation of the required `registry.json` and `r/<registry-item>.json` entries without these properties, making it easier to manage your registry.

 ## Usage

 ### Automatic Detection

-To use `smart-registry` automatic detection, you need:
+To use `Smart Registry` automatic detection, you need:

 1. A `tsconfig.json` file with atleast alias `@/*` with path.
 2. A `registry`, `components`, or `src/components` directory.